ICR Class 07: Cycle 3 reflection and self-evaluation/assessment; student interests and goal- setting for Cycle 4; Discussing the Basic Information

 And more search engines:

-Carrot 2 Carrot helps you find topics related to your search term.
-After entering the term you enter and then click on ‘search,’ you can choose to see the results as a list, tree map, or pie chart that helps you visualize your issue and narrow your search at the same time.
+Carrot 2: Carrot helps you find topics related to your search term.
+After entering your term and clicking ‘search,’ you can choose to view the results as a list, tree map, or pie chart, which helps you visualize your issue and narrow your search at the same time.

-Directory of Open Access Journals (DOAJ): DOAJ is a community-designed and maintained online journal directory that provides you access to robust, open access, peer-reviewed journals.
-This search engine is independent, and it is free including being indexed in DOAJ.
-Please use this engine for topical issues and authors, and you might find research that provides evidential content for your academic essay.
+Directory of Open Access Journals (DOAJ): DOAJ is a community-designed and maintained online journal directory that provides you access to robust, open-access, peer-reviewed journals.
+This search engine is independent and free, and it is indexed in DOAJ.
+Please use this engine for topical issues and authors, and you might find research that provides evidence for your academic essay.
 DOAJ is an educational outreach search engine that focuses on high-quality applications and submissions.

-And important quick guides for how document your sources through references or works cited.
-You do not have to be perfect on the system and the focus is more on the content of your research:
+And important quick guides for how to document your sources through references or works cited.
+You do not have to be perfect on the system, and the focus is more on the content of your research:

 Pingback: Introduction to Communication and Research -Chuo University; Faculty of Law | Stacey Vye's English Education Homepage